-Guglielmo Marconi was born on the 25th of April 1874 in a place called Bologna in Italy.
+Guglielmo Marconi was born on the 25th of April 1874 in Bologna, Italy.

-This Italian physicist and inventor is best known for his contributions to the world of shortwave wireless communication.
-This innovation constitutes the foundations of almost all long-distance radio connections.
+This Italian physicist and inventor is best known for his contributions to the world of radio waves and wireless communication.
+This innovation constitutes the foundation of almost all long-distance radio connections.

 Half Irish (on his mother’s side) and half Italian (on his father’s side), Marconi had a passion for technology from an early age.

-He pursued technical academics in Leghorn, where he studied physics and explored the possibilities of the electromagnetic wave, pioneered by Heinrich Hertz and James Clerk Maxwell.
+He pursued technical academics in Leghorn, where he studied physics and explored the possibilities of electromagnetic radio waves, pioneered by Heinrich Hertz and James Clerk Maxwell.

-Marconi found inspiration in the incredible work of Sir Oliver Lodge too – a man known for his research on electricity and lightning.
+Marconi also found inspiration in the incredible work of Sir Oliver Lodge – a man known for his research on electricity and lightning.

-By 1894, Marconi has already begun experimenting on his father’s estate with induction coils, increasing voltages, and spark discharges managed by Morse keys.
+By 1894, Marconi had already begun experimenting on his father’s estate with induction coils, increasing voltages, and spark discharges managed by Morse keys.

 Following a series of preliminary experiments, Guglielmo found a way to improve the coherence of messages delivered over radio waves.
 Eventually, using systematic testing, he was able to prove the ability to increase signal ranges using vertical aerials.